 Click on the image for a larger version.

 Satisfied with our tests I switched to a green CBT-54.
 Interestingly - but not too surprisingly - Ron reported that subjectively the green LED wasn't really any brighter than the red had been.
 On previous tests at much shorter distances (a few 10's of miles/km) the green far outshone the red owing to the fact that the human eye is at least 5 times as sensitive to green than the wavelength of red LED that we were using.
-For these distances, however, the atmospheric attenuation was sapping the vast majority of our light since the shorter (green) wavelengths are attenuated at a far higher rate than the longer ones, a fact that explains red sunsets and that we observed at the beginning that his white, halogen spotlight appeared to us as yellow/red in color.
+For these distances, however, the atmospheric attenuation was sapping the vast majority of our light since the shorter (green) wavelengths are attenuated at a far higher rate than the longer ones, a fact that explains red sunsets and that we observed, at the beginning of our testing, that his white, halogen spotlight appeared to us as distinctly yellow/red in color.